dominicbeesley/blitter-vhdl-6502/doc/fishbone-spec.md

 In general the clock speed is 128MHz, as of November 2021 many of the Blitter components are coded to expect a 128MHz bus.

 # Bus signals

+Signals annotated (p) have changed to support pipelining - please see the notes in each section.

 ## Syscon Signals